Chapter 18 : Familiar Head of Hair

 I looked around to make sure they weren’t following us.
 “Proudfoot’s alright.
 He snores really loudly though.”
 George shot me a quizzical look.
 “We all share a flat.
 I’m two room away from him and I can hear it every night.”
 George sniggered.
 “Then there’s Savage.
 He’s a nice guy.
 He’s only a few years older than I am.
 Dawlish is our leader.
 He’s a git.”

 George looked at me with earnest curiosity.
 “He’s a bit creepy.
-He follows me around at work and he brokeintomyflat last fall.
+He follows me around at work and he, uh, broke into my flat last fall.
 Not to mention he’s always—”

 “He what?”
 George asked with a disgusted look on his face.
 “I can’t believe he didn’t get hauled in for that.”

 I laughed coldly.
-“He ran off to Scrimgeour and said I invited him over and got cold feet.”
+“He ran off to Scrimgeour and said I invited him over and we had a fight.”
 I was going to say that was also the first night I spent with Remus, but I was distracted by George’s hand.
 It was brushing some hair out of my eyes.
 “I can’t stand my hair this color.
 I’ve been trying to change it.”
 I said glancing up at it.
 George said he liked it any color.

-George leaned in; I could see all the freckles on his nose.
+George leaned in, I could see all the freckles on his nose.
 “George… are you sure you want—” He kissed me gently on the lips and I let out a quiet.
 “This.”
 His lips were cracked but they scraped so nicely against my skin.
-I kissed him back; there weren’t sparks and I knew that his wouldn’t make it to my list, but it was nice.
+I kissed him back; there weren’t sparks and I knew that his wouldn’t make it to my list, but it was nice to feel someone.

 We broke apart when I heard Proudfoot’s voice.
 “Tonks?
-Oh…uh…” He looked like he was going to go as red as a Weasley.
+Oh…uh…” He looked like he was going to go as red as a tomato.

 George took it in stride.
 “Well, that was a very interesting idea, Tonks.
 We’ll have to discuss it more later.
 I should go back to London; I expect Fred is waiting up for me.”
 He winked and left.

 Proudfoot was blushing fiercely.
-“Sorry.”
-He mumbled.
+“Sorry,” he mumbled looking at his feet.
 It looked like this was the first time he’d seen someone snogging.
-“Dawlish sent me out to find you.”
-He said in an undertone.
+“Dawlish sent me out to find you,” he said in an undertone.
 I raised an eyebrow.
 “I hate working for him.”
 I was surprised to hear Proudfoot talk so openly with me.
 I didn’t say anything.
 I still didn’t trust him.

 It was early October before anything interesting happened in Hogsmeade.
 George did write to me a few weeks after our get together.
-He was quite funny.
+He was quite funny in his letter.
 He asked if I wanted to continue our discussion where it left off.
 The letter had a very professional tone to it.
 I decided against it.
 George was a lot of fun, and quite cute, but he reminded me too much of Charlie.
-I’d hate to say the wrong name in bed.
 I kept George’s letter.
 It made me smile when I felt bleak.

 I spent a lot of nights in the various hot-spots in Hogsmeade.
 There weren’t very many hot-spots so I spend most of my time either at the Three Broomsticks or at the Hogshead.
 I kept to the Three Broomsticks mainly.
 During one of my nights at the Hogshead, I thought I saw a familiar head of hair enter and exit quickly.
 I got up and followed it out.
 I caught a glimpse of a robe swishing around a corning into a side street.
 I followed it hoping that I wouldn’t have a bout of clumsiness.
 I entered the dark alley and didn’t see my prey.
 I started to think I had imagined it all together when I heard his voice and felt his hands cover my mouth.